angrykoala/wendigo/README.md

 await browser.url(); // my-page/home
 ```

-> clickAndWaitForNavigation may delay up to 100ms after the given timeout while waiting for the page to load
+> clickAndWaitForNavigation may delay up to 100ms after the given timeout while waiting for the page to load.

 **waitAndClick(selector, timeout=500)**
 Waits for an element to exists and be visible before clicking it.
-Recommended for clicking elements that may have a delay before appearing.
+Useful for clicking elements that may have a delay before appearing.

-> Only Css and XPath Selectors supported
+> Only Css Selectors supported.

 **tap(selector, index?)**
-Performs a touchscreen tap action, if the index parameter is set, only the nth element will be tapped.
+Performs a touchscreen tap action on all the elements matching the given selector, if the index parameter is set, only the nth element will be tapped.
 Returns the number of elements tapped.
-The interface is compatible with browser.click
+The interface is compatible with browser.click.

 If two numbers are passed, the given coordinates are clicked.

 **check(selector)**
 Checks the first element matching given selector.
 Setting its checked property to true.
+Throws if no element is found.

 **uncheck(selector)**
 Unchecks the first element matching given selector.
 Setting its checked property to false.
+Throws if no element is found

-**title()**
+**focus(selector)**
-Returns the page title.
+Focus the first element matching the given selector.

-**html()**
+**blur(selector)**
-Returns the page html as string.
-It will return the html as it was before performing any actions.
+Unfocus the first element matching the given selector.

-**frames()**
+**hover(selector)**
-Returns all the [frames](https://github.com/GoogleChrome/puppeteer/blob/v1.8.0/docs/api.md#class-frame) attached to the page
+Hovers over the first element matching the given selector.

-**url()**
+**scroll(value, xValue?)**
-Returns the current url of the page.
+Vertically scrolls the page to the given value on pixels, an optional xValue can be passed for horizontal scrolling.
+If value is a selector or DomElement, the page will scroll until that element is at view.

 **screenshot(options?)**
 Takes a screenshot of the page.
 This is just a direct interface to [Puppeteer's screenshot method](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagescreenshotoptions) and will use the same options, please check Puppeteer docs for the updated usage.
 It will return the image as a string (base64) or Buffer depending on the encoding.
 If an option path is defined, the image will be created on given path.